mike-thompson/iotf-rtd/docs/messaging/applications.rst

 -  Subscribe to topic iot-2/app/**app\_id**/mon

 .. note:: The MQTT "any" wildcard character (+) may be used for **app\_id** if you
-    want to subscribe for updates for all applications
+    want to subscribe for updates for all applications.

 ----